matheusd/connect/tests/README.md

-# Connect integration tests
+# trezor-connect tests
+## Continuous integration

+Tests are running on [Github CI](https://github.com/trezor/connect/actions/workflows/tests.yml) and [SatoshiLabs Gitlab CI](https://gitlab.com/satoshilabs/trezor/connect/-/pipelines)

+Testing environment is powered by [trezor-user-env](https://github.com/trezor/trezor-user-env)

 ## How to run tests locally
 1. Install docker
-1. To run all tests `./tests/run.sh`
-1. To see some options `./test/run.sh -h`;
+1. See options `./test/run.sh -h`;
+1. Run all tests `./tests/run.sh`
-1. To run tests with graphic output from emulator, use `-g` option.
-Note that macOS needs some [further configuration](https://medium.com/@nihon_rafy/building-a-dockerized-gui-by-sharing-the-host-screen-with-docker-container-b660835fb722).
+1. To run tests with graphical output from emulator, use `-g` option.
+Note that macOS needs some [further configuration](https://github.com/trezor/trezor-user-env#macos).
-1. To limit tests to subset of methods use `-i getPublicKey,getAddress`
+1. To limit tests to subset of methods use `./test/run.sh -i getPublicKey,getAddress`

 ## How to add tests
 1. Create or modify file in `./__fixtures__`
 1. Make sure it is imported in `./__fixtures__/index.js`.
-1. Make sure the method you are testing is listed in `.github/workflows/tests.yml` and `.gitlab-ci.yml`
+1. Make sure the method you are testing is listed in `.github/workflows/*.yml` and `.gitlab-ci.yml`

-## How to run tests with custom firmware
-1. Build your custom [emulator](https://docs.trezor.io/trezor-firmware/core/build/emulator.html) with debuglink support
-    * `cd trezor-firmware`
-    * `pipenv sync`
-    * `pipenv shell`
-    * `cd core`
-    * `PYOPT=0 pipenv run make build_unix_frozen`
-    * You will find `micropython` file in `core/build/unix`
-1. Save it as `trezor-emu-core-v2.[num].[num]`.
-For example `trezor-emu-core-v2.9.9`.
-Minor and patch numbers don't matter as long as they do not conflict with already existing firmware.
-1. Run tests with `./tests/run.sh -b ~/path-to-emu/trezor-emu-core-v2.9.9 -f 2.9.9`

-## Continuous integration
-Tests are running on [Github CI](https://github.com/trezor/connect/actions/workflows/tests.yml) and [SatoshiLabs Gitlab](https://gitlab.com/satoshilabs/trezor/connect/-/pipelines)